ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 A major component of producing high quality comparative annotations is making use of RNA-seq and/or IsoSeq information.
 This information is used as hints to the `augustus` gene finding tool along with `transMap`, and is a major component of cleaning up transcript projections.
 This is also useful if you run the `augustusCGP` or `augustusPB` portions of the pipeline.

+If the genetic distances in your alignment are high (say maybe an average identity in the 70s-80s), then you may derive great benefit from using a protein reference, if possible.
+This will be particularly useful for `augustusCGP`.

 A template for the config file is below.
 At a minimum, your config file must have the annotation section.
 A example config file is provided in the `test_data` folder.

 **BAM files must be indexed!**